-- Audio files of type .wav are considerably big, but use very little amount of your CPU to play.
-Hundreds of them can be played simultaneously with little impact to performance.
-This format is usually best for short sound effects, as the importer will trim them and convert them to IMA-ADPCM.
+- WAV files are quite large, but use little CPU power to play back.
+Hundreds of them can be played simultaneously with little impact on performance.
+This format is usually best for short sound effects.

-- Audio files of type .ogg are much smaller, but use considerably more amount of CPU power to play back, so only a few can be played back (especially on mobile!).
-This format is usually best for music or long sound effect sequences.
-It also works well for voice at relatively low bitrates.
+- Ogg Vorbis files are much smaller, but use considerably more CPU power to play back, so only a few can be played back at once (especially on mobile).
+This format works well for music, long sound effect sequences, and voice at relatively low bitrates.

-This is the standard stream player, it can play to any given bus.
-In 5.1 sound, it can send to stereo mix or front speakers.
+This is the standard, non-positional stream player.
+It can play to any bus.
+In 5.1 sound setups, it can send audio to stereo mix or front speakers.

-This is a variant of AudioStreamPlayer but emits sound in a 3D positional environment.
-Depending on the location of the player relative of the screen, it can position sound in Stereo, 5.1 or 7.1 depending on the chosen audio setup.
+This is a variant of AudioStreamPlayer, but emits sound in a 3D positional environment.
+Depending on the location of the player relative to the screen, it can position sound in stereo, 5.1 or 7.1 depending on the chosen audio setup.

 Similar to AudioStreamPlayer2D, an Area can divert the sound to an audio bus.

 Unlike for 2D, the 3D version of AudioStreamPlayer has a few more advanced options: